planckbit/PokerGameClassification/README.md

 <b>MIT License</b><br>
 <b><i>Copyright (c) 2019 PlanckBit</b>

-# Poker Game Card Classification
+# Poker Game Hand Rank Card Classification

   This program will create a class for cards and a class for classification of a poker game.
 The program will generate 50000 poker hands and will classify each